How to Manage Conflict at Work, Part II: From Values to Communication

-Too often, when there’s conflict what we see is a binary outcome or a zero-sum game: There’s one winner and everyone with a divergent viewpoint loses.
+Too often, workplace conflict results in a binary outcome or a zero-sum game: There’s one winner and everyone with a divergent viewpoint loses.
 But you can aim for an alternate result: one that benefits the greatest number of people or creates the greatest good, while no one suffers unnecessarily.
-The goal is to have and to express differences of opinion, even extreme differences of opinion, and still come out whole at the end — even if your opinion does not hold sway and the eventual decision does not go your way.

 Is There a “Greater Good” in the Situation?